harmony-one/docs-home/developers/sdk/viem/README.md

 console.log('blocknumber', blockNumber)
 ```

 Harmony Testnet is not supported by viem/chains.
-To connect to Testnet, you can do the following:
+To connect to Testnet, you can create the chain using defineMethod:

 ```typescript
 import { createPublicClient, http } from 'viem'